Carolina Singers Perform at Odd Fellows Hall, Harrisburg, May 26, 1873

 Cdv from the Afrolumens Project collection.
 Please click the picture for a larger image.

-One of the performers, Christine Rutledge, wrote down the group's repertoire in a circa 1873 publication, Spirituelles, (Unwritten Songs of South Carolina), Sung by the Carolina Singers, During Their Campaigns in The North, in 1872-73, Written for the First Time, from Memory, by Christine Rutledge, (One of the Singers).
-This book, published in Philadelphia by Henry Acker, listed the spirituals that the group was performing on their tours, and most likely were the same songs that the Harrisburg audience in the Odd Fellows Hall heard.
+One of the performers, Christine Rutledge, wrote down the group's repertoire in a circa 1873 publication, Spirituelles, (Unwritten Songs of South Carolina), Sung by the Carolina Singers, During Their Campaigns in The North, in 1872-73, Written for the First Time, from Memory, by Christine Rutledge, (One of the Singers) This book, published in Philadelphia by Henry Acker, listed the spirituals that the group was performing on their tours, and most likely were the same songs enjoyed by their Harrisburg audience in the Odd Fellows Hall.

 According to Rutledge, the Carolina Singers performed the following folk and gospel songs, which were popular in their native South Carolina : The Gospel Train, Steal Away, Soul Says to the Body, Where Shall I Go?, Going to Write to Master Jesus, Rise Christians, Shout Independent, Keep Me From Sinking Down, O Sinner Man, Swing Low Sweet Chariot, Roll Jordan Roll, No More Horn Blow Here, Sweet Turtle Dove, Didn't My Lord Deliver Daniel, Go Down Moses, Resurrection Morning.